-NEW ORLEANS, La. – The Edison Electric Institute (EEI) today awarded Entergy with the association’s Emergency Recovery Award and Emergency Assistance Award.
-These honors recognize Entergy’s exceptional power restoration efforts after a widespread winter storm and tornadoes in December and its assistance to Alabama Power after severe storms in March 2013.
+NEW ORLEANS – The Edison Electric Institute today awarded Entergy Corporation with the association's Emergency Recovery Award and Emergency Assistance Award.
+These honors recognize Entergy's exceptional power restoration efforts after a widespread winter storm and tornadoes in December 2012 and its assistance to Alabama Power after severe storms in March 2013.

 This is the 16th consecutive year Entergy has received an EEI national storm restoration award.
 Including this year's two honors, Entergy has received 21 awards from EEI during the past 16 years for its restoration and mutual assistance work.

-The awards are presented annually to EEI member companies to recognize their extraordinary efforts to restore power to customers and for assisting another utility company after severe weather conditions and natural events.
+The awards are presented annually to EEI member companies to recognize their extraordinary efforts to restore power to customers and for assisting other utility companies after severe weather conditions and natural events.

 "We're the only utility in the country to receive at least one of these awards every year since they were initiated," said Greg Grillo, system storm incident commander for Entergy.
 "Year after year, the skill and dedication of our employees earn not only national recognition, but the appreciation of thousands of our customers."

 Entergy earned the Emergency Recovery Award for its outstanding effort in restoring power to customers during the 2012 holiday season.
 An Arkansas winter storm and severe thunderstorms and tornadoes in Louisiana, Mississippi and Texas left more than 208,000 customers without power on Christmas Day.
 Entergy, supported by additional workers from other utilities and contractors from 17 states, worked through harsh conditions for eight days to replace 236 miles of distribution line, 591 transformers and 1,021 distribution poles, fully restoring power.